Career Anxiety Usually Comes From Decisions Without Evidence

 Anxiety tends to be vague: "I'm anxious about my career."
 Turn it into one sentence: "I'm anxious because I don't know if ____."
 Common blanks are: "I'll be good at it," "I'll enjoy it," "it pays enough," "it's too late," "I'll regret it."

-3) Convert uncertainty into a small experiment
+3) Convert uncertainty into a validation sprint

 Your experiment should be something you can complete in a week.
 Examples: talk to one person in the role and produce a one-page summary; build a small proof artifact; do a 7-day skill sprint with an output; volunteer for a scoped project at work that touches the direction you're curious about.